lucylow/sei-guardian-vigil/TABS_IMPLEMENTATION_STATUS.md

 ## 🎉 **Conclusion**

-The improved tabs system has been successfully implemented across **5 out of 13 pages**, providing a consistent and intuitive user experience.
+The improved tabs system has been successfully implemented across **7 out of 13 pages**, providing a consistent and intuitive user experience with the requested red hover effects and improved UX.
 The remaining pages can be easily updated using the established pattern and reusable components.

 **Key Benefits Achieved:**
 - Users now clearly understand that tabs control dynamic content